 Measuring Social-Emotional Learning Impact

 Measuring the impact of implementing SEL inside the classroom goes way beyond just grades.
-As Dr. Christina Cipriano explains, “When students are struggling and school performance is poor, they are more likely to find school and learning as a source of anxiety, manifesting in diminished self-efficacy, motivation, engagement, and connectedness with school.”
+As Dr. Christina Cipriano explains, “When students are struggling, and school performance is poor, they are more likely to find school and learning as a source of anxiety, manifesting in diminished self-efficacy, motivation, engagement, and connectedness with the school.”

 Why is SEL Important?